How Much Does A Magician Cost?

 Another request is for a "kid's magician" for a six-year-old birthday party lasting 45 minutes.
 The fee may be between $140 and $275.

 We've barely scratched the surface of the types of shows a magician might be requested for.
-An illusionist or a mentalist will almost certainly charge more than the numbers above (briefly, an illusionist is a magician who uses big boxes and tigers on stage, and a mentalist is a magician who does mind tricks).
+An illusionist or a mentalist will almost certainly charge more than the numbers above (briefly, an illusionist is one type of magician who uses big boxes and tigers on stage, and a mentalist is a magician who does mind tricks).

 The cruise market allows the magician to entertain in more traditional performing venues like theaters with outstanding technical support, but the magician needs to have at least an hour straight of various material.
 The magician may also need to be away from home for long periods of time.

 Kid's magic shows are often regarded as a lower-value market with less than ideal performing conditions.
 However, the magician is compensated with the tradeoff of a higher volume of magic shows.